Improved Tree Sparsifiers in Near-Linear Time: The Charging Scheme

 Therefore,

 where the first equality holds since $P^{(1)}$ is supported on $L'$.
-Because the updates that moved the demand vectors from $X_Y$ to $X_F$ and the all-to-all routings do not change the total demand (\ie, the difference $P^{(3)}_{L'} - P^{(1)}_{L'}$ is a valid demand state), we also get
+Since the updates that moved the demand vectors from $X_Y$ to $X_F$ and the all-to-all routing do not change the total demand (\ie, the difference $P^{(3)}_{L'} - P^{(1)}_{L'}$ is a valid demand state), we also get for each commodity $k\in \K$ that

 where the first equality is because $P^{(3)}_{L'}$ is supported on $X_F$.
 Therefore, we get that the demand state vectors satisfy $\sum_{v\in X_F}{P^{(3)}_{L'}(v)} = \sum_{v\in L}{P(v)}$.

 Applying Claim \ref{claim:opt_constraint} with $X \defeq X_F, \tilde{P}\defeq P^{(3)}_{L'}$ gives that $\sum_{v\in X_F}{\norm{P^{(3)}_{L'}(v)}_1} \le \capacity_G(L, V\setminus L)$.
 Since $\tilde{Y}$ is a super-set of the edges that leave the core $L$ in $G$ (see Figure~\ref{fig:BR_Y_tildeY_explanation}), we must have $\capacity_G(L, V\setminus L) \le \capacity_G(\tilde{Y})$, which gives the result. \end{proof}